Devashri21/JKFLIPFLOP-USING-IF-ELSE/README.md

 **REF NO: 24001806**

-# EXPERIMENT NO: 5 JK FLIPFLOP
+# EXPERIMENT NO: 5 JK FLIPFLOP USING VERILOG

 **AIM:**